Computer Vision

 Self-supervised video representations, foundation models, anomaly detection

-Real-time segmentation, predictive architectures, AR visualization
+Real-time segmentation, AR visualization

-AI-Powered "Jarvis" AR Assistant for Motorcyclists
+Aegis Rider - AR Assistant for Motorcyclists

 Video Search, Segmentation, Foundation Models